💡 Quick Summary

 Insurance Coverage

-The most common reason people discontinue GLP-1 therapy — pill or injection — is GI side effects during dose escalation.
-Nausea, diarrhea, and vomiting are real, but for the vast majority of patients they are transient and manageable.
-Here is what to expect and how to get through it:
+The most common reason people stop GLP-1 therapy — pill or injection — is GI side effects during dose escalation.
+Nausea, diarrhea, and vomiting are real, but for the vast majority they're transient and manageable.
+For a full guide to GLP-1 side effects and management strategies, see our GLP-1 side effects guide.

 Why Side Effects Happen